-Ref Scenario: Results in too little grant claimed - necessary action Results in too much grant claimed - necessary action Client refuses to take the necessary action 7 Client claimed the grant, but there is a lack of supporting evidence to corroborate the claim (or part). of evidence the client should retain to demonstrate eligibility and the calculation methodology.
-You should keep a note of the client's explanations.
-See 7 below if there is doubt about whether the claim meets the eligibility criteria.
-If there is no doubt no corrective action is required.
-You should consider whether it is appropriate to continue to act for the client.
+Ref Scenario: Results in too little grant claimed - necessary action Results in too much grant claimed - necessary action Client refuses to take the necessary action 7 Client claimed the grant, but there is a lack of supporting evidence to corroborate the claim (or part). of evidence the client should retain calculation methodology.
+You should keep a note of the client? hether the claim meets the eligibility You should consider whether it is appropriate to continue to act for the client.
 If you conclude that it is appropriate to continue to act (for example, because you cannot conclude that amounts have been over or incorrectly claimed) you should monitor the situation carefully and should it later become apparent that there is in fact an irregularity, despite the client's previous assurances to the contrary, you should follow the process 8 Client has claimed the grant, but it is not possible for the member to reach the conclusions in 2-5 above (perhaps because the client has not requested / undertaken a detailed check of previous claims). understands the eligibility criteria an If the client maintains the claims professional judgment you are willing action is necessary.
-However, you sh You may wish to take specialist advic were correct, and after using your to accept this position, no corrective in the flowchart in PCRT help sheet C .
+However, you sh You may wish to take specialist advice were correct, and after using your g to accept this position, no corrective in the flowchart in PCRT help sheet C .
 This will include ceasing to act for the client if they remain unwilling to take the necessary action.